 Schooler lived in London.
-He made his living selling wine and was married to a fine, upstanding woman.
+He made his living selling wine and was married to an upstanding woman.
 But Schooler was a philanderer and a drunk.
 He would later admit his adultery.
 Schooler got into trouble in London when he wounded a man in a duel.
 He fled (likely to Holland) and from there made the journey to America.

 In 1635, English colonists had small settlements under construction in Newbury, Mass. and Portsmouth, N.H.
 Schooler moved to the outskirts of Newbury and shared a house with another man.
 Their neighbors viewed them with a jaundiced eye because they lived as atheists.